-The Jarvi laboratory currently has two main areas of investigation: avian pathogens and rat lungworm disease.
+The Jarvi laboratory investigates parasite influences on infectious disease.
+The lab team currently has two main areas of investigation: avian pathogens and rat lungworm disease.

-Susan Jarvi is a professor of pharmaceutical sciences and director of the pre-pharmacy program at the Daniel K. Inouye College of Pharmacy, University of Hawai‘i at Hilo.
+Susan Jarvi is a professor of pharmaceutical sciences at the University of Hawai‘i at Hilo.
 She researches host-parasite and parasite-parasite interactions and influences on transmission and virulence of infectious disease.

 Jarvi is studying tolerance to infectious disease as evidenced through a recent population explosion of a low elevation native Hawaiian bird population despite high prevalence of Plasmodium infection.
 Her goal is to characterize and begin to define potentially novel mechanisms involved in tolerance to malaria in this relatively simple, geographically-isolated, natural disease system.